 Buying a used BMW: models, ratings, common problems

-What to consider when buying used BMW
+What to consider when buying a used BMW

 BMW is an excellent driving machine, thanks to its classic rear-wheel drive platform and strong engines.
-A new BMW costs a lot, so many buyers opt for a used models; they are not very expensive and widely available.
+A new BMW costs a lot, so many buyers opt for used models; they are not very expensive and widely available.
 Here are few things you should consider before buying a used BMW:

 One issue with BMWs is that they depreciate a lot.
 For example, a three-year old 3-Series BMW is priced around $30,000, while the 6-year old 3-Series averages around $17,000.
-This means that a three-year old 3-Series will cost you nearly $4,000 per year in lost value along.
+This means that a three-year old 3-Series will cost you nearly $4,000 per year in lost value alone.
 Considering this, opting for a 5-6 year old BMW could be a better option from a financial point of view.

 Repair, maintenance and insurance costs for BMW are much higher than for an average car.
-With more expensive parts, premium gasoline, synthetic oil, high-end tires and higher repair labor costs, expect to pay maybe a couple thousand dollars more per year for the a BMW than for a Honda or Toyota.
+With more expensive parts, premium gasoline, synthetic oil, high-end tires and higher repair labor costs, expect to pay a couple thousand dollars more per year for a BMW than for a Honda or Toyota.

 Scroll down for the fuel economy ratings of different BMW models.
-Service and Repairs:

-If you are planning to buy used BMW, It might be a good idea to do some research and find a local repair shop with a good reputation that specializes in BMW.
-These German machines have a lot of specifics and not every local garage may be able to handle the repairs.
-Servicing at a dealership tends to be very expensive, so a local trusted BMW-specialized shop is a big plus.
+If you are planning to buy a used BMW, It might be a good idea to do some research and find a local repair shop with good reputation that specializes in BMW.
+These German machines have a lot of specifics and not every garage may be able to handle the repairs.
+Servicing at a dealership tends to be expensive, so a local trusted BMW-specialized shop is a big plus.
 You might even consider using their services to pre-inspect the used car that you want to buy.

 Let's see what are the options.
 In this post, we only consider BMW models available in the US and Canada.
 Let's start with the Baby Bimmer: